 Most certificate programs for pre-K teachers require a high-school diploma or GED.
 In some cases applicants can be accepted if they are 18 years old and can demonstrate that they can and will benefit from the program.
 A few schools require a given level of competency in English and math.
 An occasional program requires a bachelor's degree and tailors the program for those wishing to change careers.

-- Basics of early childhood learning and development
+- Basics of early childhood learning, development, and curriculum

 - Health, nutrition and safety